Get help if you use oil, LPG, coal or wood to heat your home

 You can check how to use your solid fuel heating system efficiently on the Solid Fuel Association website.

-If you want to move onto the gas grid
+If you want to connect to mains gas

-• your home connected to the gas grid
+your home connected to the mains gas pipe

-If you live in a rural area and your property has never been connected to the gas grid, you might also need to pay to have pipes laid.
-This can be expensive.
+If your home is a long way from a mains pipe, you might also need to pay to have a new mains pipes laid.
+This can be very expensive.

 Getting a grant for energy-saving home improvements